Criminal record checks: BOOMs

-Any person who is a BOOM after 26 June 2018 without the IFA’s approval (i.e. BOOM with relevant unspent convictions) will be committing a criminal offence with the potential of up to three years in prison and/or a financial penalty.
+Any person who is a BOOM after 26 June 2018 without the IFA’s approval (i.e. BOOM with relevant unspent convictions) will be committing a criminal offence with the potential of up to two years in prison and/or a financial penalty.

 In such cases, the BOOM will no longer be approved by the IFA (or any other supervisor) as being a fit and proper person to be engaged in public practice.